"

 International and intergovernmental interactions

-Constitutionally, the arena of Australian immigration policy making is focused at the national level.
+In a legal and constitutional sense, the arena of Australian immigration policymaking is focused at the national level.
 Section 51(xxvii) of the Australian Constitution gives the Australian national government clear and unambiguous authority over immigration policy.
 International law provides unambiguous recognition of national sovereignty in relation to the rights of countries to determine their own policies.
 Nonetheless, in practice, the Australian government needs to take into account both external/international and internal/domestic nuances.

 An important international detail about Australia’s immigration policy is that there is no restriction on the entry of New Zealand citizens.
 They are not considered as part of the immigration program if they decide to settle permanently in Australia.

-Turning to intra-national considerations, there are considerable consequences for Australia’s state governments which are largely responsible for the provision of infrastructure and services to an expanding population.
+Turning to intra-national considerations, while the national Australian government carries unambiguous constitutional authority over immigration matters, there are considerable consequences for Australia’s State governments which are largely responsible for the provision of infrastructure and services to an expanding population.
 The strong tendency for immigrants to gravitate to Australia’s metropolitan centres, and especially Sydney and Melbourne, has been an important factor behind recent arguments for the intake to be reduced.
-Attracting or directing immigrants to regions or states within which population growth would be more welcome would help to remedy this situation.
-There is a well-established ‘regional’ subcategory within the occupational-skills immigration intake which favours applicants willing to reside in specified regions or states.
-In late 2018, Prime Minister Scott Morrison proposed inserting a formal role for state governments into the setting of immigration targets based on the willingness of each state to accept additional residents.[52]
+Attracting or directing immigrants to regions or States within which population growth would be more welcome would help to remedy this situation.
+There is a well-established ‘regional’ subcategory within the occupational-skills immigration intake which favours applicants willing to reside in specified regions or States.

 Debates and issues

 This chapter has already canvassed a number of policy debates around immigration and multiculturalism.
-Here two other controversies are discussed: the security and environmental sustainability implications of immigration policy settings.
+Here, several other controversies are discussed.

 Defence and security